If you feel that 2015 passed by in a jiffy, you’re not alone.

 Lee Kong Chian Natural History Museum

 For history of a different kind, visit the Lee Kong Chian Natural History Museum.
 Marvel at the biodiversity the world has to offer and you are of course welcomed to gawk at the three towering dinosaur fossils too.
-Read more about the Lee Kong Chian Natural History Museum and get an activity sheet you can use in the museum here.
+Read more about the Lee Kong Chian Natural History Museum.

 FOR ARTS’ SAKE